go-task/task/docs/docs/usage.md

 version: '3'

 tasks:
-  build-windows:
+  build:
     platforms: [windows/amd64, darwin]
     cmds:
-      - echo 'Running command on windows (amd64) and darwin'
+      - echo 'Running command on Windows (amd64) and macOS'
 ```

 Individual commands can also be restricted to specific platforms: